mondoohq/installer/examples/terraform-digitalocean/README.md

 $ terraform init
 ```

-Now, since all the tooling is ready, lets plan the build.
+Now, since all the tooling is ready, let's plan the build.
 Terraform will ask you for your ssh fingerprint.
 Mondoo will use reuse the configured SSH keys automatically.
 You can find your ssh key fingerprint in [DigitalOcean dashboard](https://cloud.digitalocean.com/account/securitys).

 ```
 $ terraform plan